-While the court did not reach an actual conclusion on whether or not there was cohabitation by the ex-spouse who was receiving support, the Landau case was important.
+While the court did not reach an actual conclusion on whether or not there was cohabitation in New Jersey by the ex-spouse who was receiving support, the Landau case was important.

 Before Landau, an ex-spouse who was paying support could make an allegation of cohabitation and be permitted costly and invasive discovery ordered by a court.
 The Landau case required that some evidence be produced that there was cohabitation before a court would order discovery.